 Always check the weather forecast and the sea conditions before swimming, including the tide times.
 You can find tide times online at VisitBrighton.
-You can also purchase a tide-timetable from the Seafront Office.
+You can also buy a tide-timetable from the Seafront Office.

 Brighton & Hove’s coastline has winds that come from multiple directions which can cause dangerous wave conditions on the shoreline.

 The main currents in the sea are lateral along our shores.
-The'll take you either east or west dependent on the tide movement.
+They'll take you either east or west dependent on the tide movement.

 Always swim parallel to the shore and stay in your depth.
 In certain locations and with spring tides the currents can feel like they're pulling you along and out to sea.
 Stay calm and swim diagonally across to the nearest point on the beach.

 Check the tide times and have awareness of spring tides, this is when tides are the strongest with the highest high tides and the lowest low tides.
 The currents are extremely strong on spring tides which will make for a harder swim.